 KORE2032.
 Korean literature in translation: sentiments and human relationships in modern Korean fiction or KORE2033.
 Modern and contemporary Korea: modernity and social change or KORE2034.
 Gender, sexuality, and family in Korea or KORE2035.
-Society and thoughts in Korea or KORE3032.
-Directed readings in Korean Studies
+Society and thoughts in Korea or KORE2044.
+The Korean War: Origins, aftermath, reconstruction, and remembrance or KORE3032.
+Directed readings in Korean Studies or KORE3042.
+Advanced seminar in Korean Studies

 Capstone Experience Course

 Students in this course pursue independent research and produce a research project, normally a research essay, under the supervision of a teacher in Korean Studies.
-This course is designed to provide students with the opportunity to explore in depth a topic of interest to them in relation to Korean society and culture.
+This course is designed to provide students with the opportunity to explore in-depth a topic of interest to them in relation to Korean society and culture.
 Students are required to obtain their supervisor’s approval for the topic.
-Schedule of individual meetings with the supervisor on the first week of the semester, and contact hours are minimal because students spend much of their time on individual project.
-Students will be encouraged to engage with original texts written in Korean, although the class will be conducted in English and assignments should be written in English."
+Individual meetings with the supervisor will be scheduled in the first week of the semester, and contact hours are minimal because students spend much of their time on individual projects.
+Students will be encouraged to engage with original texts written in Korean, although the class will be conducted in English and assignments should be written in English.